How to Setup a Non CO2 Low-tech Planted Tank:

 9. Measuring CO2 carefully is not easy.
-It varies, it's influenced by circulation a great deal, it can change 10X in concentration in less than 30-45 minutes.
+It varies, it's influenced a great deal by circulation, it can change 10X in concentration in less than 30-45 minutes.

 No other nutrient can change this rapidly, nor is critical to every other nutrient.
 Algae take advantage of this variation to germinate and establish.

 Be very careful in assuming you are 110% positive you have enough, instead, rule out everything else first, then go about tweaking CO2 and do so slowly, never rush or get impatient.

 10. In general, less light is better than more for every method using CO2.
 This reduces CO2 demand, if you use higher light, consider having methods to reduce it, control it if any issue come up.